 The auditor judged that the reconciliation control was the key control in the process and reliance would be placed on the effective operation of this control.
 Therefore, the extent of substantive testing to electricity and gas invoices received from the utility providers would be reduced.
 However, the substantive testing would not be reduced by as much as originally planned, due to the lack of effective controls over checking data inputted following the completion of the monthly reconciliations.

-Analytical procedures consist of evaluations of information made by a study of plausible relationships between various data sets (that is, greenhouse gas emissions and units of production).
+Analytical procedures consist of evaluations of information made by a study of plausible relationships between various data sets5 (that is, greenhouse gas emissions and units of production).

-They also encompass the investigation of identified fluctuations and relationships that are inconsistent with other relevant information, established expectations, or deviate significantly from predicted amounts.
+They also encompass the investigation of identified fluctuations and relationships that are inconsistent with other relevant information, established expectations, or deviate significantly from predicted amounts6.